shinyuchoi/FindMatchImage_MS/README.md

 To build the reference dataset, I crawled and downloaded over 500 NPC images from the game's online community.
 Since manually identifying them during the quiz was nearly impossible, automating the recognition process became essential.

-This project solves a real problem by combining computer vision and real-time interaction.
+**This project solves a real problem by combining computer vision and real-time interaction, enabling fast and automated recognition during time-constrained gameplay.**

 ---

 ## Features